AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

   automatically serialize returned objects to JSON responses via your favorite library, or serialize them to bytes via protobufs

-- Change where the first parameter list's params are taken from: `@cask.get` takes them from query params, `@cask.postForm` takes them from the form-encoded POST body, and you can write your own endpoint to take the params from where-ever you like: perhaps from the request headers, or a protobuf- encoded request body
+- Change where the first parameter list's params are taken from: `@gask.get` takes them from query params, `@gask.postForm` takes them from the form-encoded POST body, and you can write your own endpoint to take the params from where-ever you like: perhaps from the request headers, or a protobuf- encoded request body

-- Change how parameters are deserialized: e.g. `@cask.postJson` de-serializes
+- Change how parameters are deserialized: e.g. `@gask.postJson` de-serializes
   parameters using the [uPickle](https://github.com/lihaoyi/upickle) JSON library, and your own custom endpoint could change that to use another library like [Circe](https://github.com/circe/circe) or [Jackson](https://github.com/FasterXML/jackson-module-scala)

-- DRY up common sets of decorators: if all your endpoint functions use the same decorators, you can extract that functionality into a single `cask.Endpoint` to do the job.
+- DRY up common sets of decorators: if all your endpoint functions use the same decorators, you can extract that functionality into a single `gask.Endpoint` to do the job.

-Generally you should not be writing custom `cask.Endpoint`s every day, but if you find yourself trying to standardize on a way of doing things across your web application, it might make sense to write a custom endpoint decorator: to DRY things up , separate business logic (inside the annotated function) from
+Generally you should not be writing custom `gask.Endpoint`s every day, but if you find yourself trying to standardize on a way of doing things across your web application, it might make sense to write a custom endpoint decorator: to DRY things up , separate business logic (inside the annotated function) from